Need fresh thinking? Help is a few keystrokes away.

 But such design essentials only go so far if you’re still wondering when you’ll be called.
 A great deal of anxiety surrounds not knowing when it will be your turn or if you’ve been forgotten.
 This causes patients to experience anxiety and anger.

-Healthcare brands that are truly focused on the customer experience are employing a number of methods to make waiting patients feel better.
+Healthcare brands that are truly focused on the customer experience in real life in addition to UX on their website, are employing a number of methods to make waiting patients feel better.
 One of the more successful tactics is hiring a dedicated waiting room attendant, whose duties revolve around continually checking in with those who are waiting.
 It’s true that your employees are your brand.
 The experience also is the brand.
 A waiting room attendant is a physical embodiment of your company.
 It shows you care.
 And, by the way, that will raise your customer satisfaction scores.

 Hospital and physicians should focus on the length of time a patient waits in an examination room before the doctor arrives.
 Trapped in a small area, there is nothing to do.
 No TV to watch.
 No recent magazine.
 Nothing . . . except a tremendous amount of anxiety about the exam.
 Studies show that this very specific waiting time outweighs all others and affects customer satisfaction the highest.
 Our advice: Hospitals and physician practices should not escort patients to an examination room until the doctor is ready to see them.
 That simple change will increase customer satisfaction and rub off on your brand.